To each and every American citizen,

 Thomas Paine

-SETTING – Is radical action absolutely necessary?
+SETTING – Why is radical action necessary?

 "The old world is dying, and the new world struggles to be born: now is the time of monsters."